lukasp1209/Java-BookShop/README.md

 # Spring Boot course

-This project is meant to teach Spring Boot fundamentals by creating a bookshop, step by step. <br/>
+This project is meant to teach Spring B oot fundamentals by creating a bookshop, step by step. <br/>
 It uses the [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/getting-started.html) framework, a [Bootstrap 5](https://getbootstrap.com) frontend and stores its data in [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) files.

 This is how the final shop looks like: